-- Swine will be shown by breed, classes will be split by weights as necessary. - Swine purchased out of state must have proof of Pseudo Rabies testing or originate from validated herd.
+- 1. Swine will be shown by breed, classes will be split by weights as necessary. - 2.
+Swine purchased out of state must have proof of Pseudo Rabies testing or originate from validated herd. - 3.
 All hogs must be owned, tagged, and weighed on or before Small Animal Weigh-In to qualify for the exhibition at the Meade County Fair. - 4.
 Market Gilts and Market Barrows will be shown in the same classes. - 5.
-A top Blue will be awarded in the Senior and Intermediate Divisions in Showmanship, and will be qualified for the Round Robin Competition. - 6.
 A Champion ribbon may be awarded in each class, and Grand and Reserve Champion will be awarded in Breeding Swine and Market Swine.

-1030. - Senior Swine Showmanship
+- 1030.
+Senior Swine Showmanship

-1031. - Intermediate Swine Showmanship
+- 1031.
+Intermediate Swine Showmanship

-1032. - Junior Swine Showmanship
+- 1032.
+Junior Swine Showmanship

-6003. - Open Class Youth Swine Showmanship
+- 6003.
+Open Class Youth Swine Showmanship

-Division B-4-H Breeding Swine

-1035. - Breeding Swine
+Division B-4-H Breeding Swine 1035. - Breeding Swine

-Division C-4-H Market Swine

-1040. - Market Swine
+Division C-4-H Market Swine 1040. - Market Swine